mailephillips/Historical-Typhoid/README.md

 Instructions to reproduce estimates and figures from manuscript:

+1) Save all R code and folders in a folder called "historical_typhoid."

 1)	Run TSIR model code (“./TSIR models/TSIR [city_name].R”) for all cities, making sure that you set your working directory to the “historical_typhoid” folder.

 2)	Adjust long-term beta estimates to be per capita using “./per capita beta.lts.R” code, making sure that you set your working directory to the “historical_typhoid” folder.